ns5ub/LadiesAlmanackGloss/_chapters/may.md

                 <h5 class="card-title">Key</h5>
                 <p class="card-text"> Bounding Bess’ real-life counterpart was Esther Murphy, who became a Lesbian after having many Husbands.
 However, as she married Gavin Arthur in 1935, she was likely not openly a lesbian at the time.
 "Arthur Family Papers" (PDF).
 Library of Congress. pp. 3–4.
  </p>
+                <p class="card-text"> Doll Furious was Dolly Wilde, a neice of Oscar Wilde whom she bore a striking resemblance to.
+She was one of Barney's main lovers in the 1920s to 1930s.
+She once even called Barney "Dame Musset" in reference to the Almanack. </p>
           </div>
       </div>
 </div>